Prominence: A discriminator of gravitational wave signals: Results

 \section{Results}

 To quantify how Prominence can help discriminate among different SGWB sources, we simulate datasets with backgrounds varied within the previously mentioned ranges.
 For each individual peak, we construct a probability density function (PDF) of $\cal{P}$.
 If the GW spectrum has multiple peaks, we sum the PDFs of each peak and normalize the result.
+We compute $\mathcal{P}$ within the sensitivity regions of the LISA/ET/SKA experiments.
 The bin size is selected to match the expected uncertainties in the measurement of $h^2 \Omega_\mathrm{GW}$, since $\cal{P}$ is a relative measure of $h^2 \Omega_\mathrm{GW}$ and therefore sensitive to its precision.
 Current parameter reconstruction techniques utilized by LISA project the amplitude of a FOPT signal to be determined with an uncertainty at the level of $1\%$ to $2\%$~\cite{Caprini:2024hue}, which we take as a reference range in our numerical analysis.
 To determine $p$-values, we employ two different statistical tests: the two-sample Kolmogorov-Smirnov (KS) test~\cite{1958ArM3469H} and the Cramer-von Mises (CvM) test~\cite{10.1214/aoms/1177704477}.

-The KS-test statistic to evaluate the similarity of two SGWB spectra measures the maximum difference between the cumulative distribution functions $\mathrm{CDF}_1$ and $\mathrm{CDF}_2$ of their $\cal{P}$ values:
+The KS test statistic to evaluate the similarity of two SGWB spectra measures the maximum difference between the cumulative distribution functions $\mathrm{CDF}_1$ and $\mathrm{CDF}_2$ of their $\cal{P}$ values: